Best Pregnancy Apps in 2026

 ★ 4.7 Paid subscription

 GentleBirth is a structured birth preparation app that combines hypnobirthing, mindfulness, and cognitive behavioral therapy techniques.
-It includes a 30-day program, meditation sessions, a contraction timer, and evidence-based birth education.
-The app also has a dedicated partner track so birth partners can learn techniques too.
+It includes a 30-day program, meditation sessions, a contraction timer, evidence-based birth education, and partner-specific content.

 What’s good